 I spent the first two years of my fellowship turning my doctoral thesis on Anglo-Italian Romanticism into a monograph.
 The Italian Idea: Radical Anglo-Italian Literary Culture, 1815–1823 is forthcoming in the 'Studies in Romanticism' series of Cambridge University Press.

-My research over the next few years has two areas of focus: work towards a monograph on the Holland House circle (1790–1830) and a number of article-length studies of Romantic poetry.
+My research over the next few years has two areas of focus: work towards a monograph and a major digital resource on the Holland House circle (1790–1830) and a number of article-length studies of eighteenth-century and Romantic poetry.

-I am an assistant editor on The Longman Annotated English Poets Poems of Shelley, Volume 5, where I am responsible for the text and annotation for the published version of 'The Triumph of Life', and a few smaller lyrics (due to be delivered in September 2018) and I often review for the Times Literary Supplement.
+I am an assistant editor on The Longman Annotated English Poets Poems of Shelley, Volume 5, where I am responsible for the text and annotation for the published version of 'The Triumph of Life', and a number of smaller lyrics (due to be delivered in January 2021) and I often review for the Times Literary Supplement.